iamchrm-zz/vanilla-frontend/README.md

 ![This is an image](https://i.imgur.com/L0iwMBc.png)

-## panel show carts with price with and without discount!
+## Third panel show carts with price with and without discount!

 ![This is an image](https://i.imgur.com/CkpW3cA.png)